SekharTest96/KSG-College/README.md

 we can run all tests of all classes of junit using testrunner .

-KSGTestNGTest Folder consists - Automation Tests using TestNG FrameWork, Selenium, Java, Extent Reports, Maven, Eclipse IDE.
+KSGTestNGTest Folder consists - Automation Tests using TestNG FrameWork, Selenium, Java, Extent Reports, Maven, Cucumber bdd Eclipse IDE.

 we can run all tests of all classes of testNG using testNgxml of testsuite .